M3n4p/GraphTest/README.md

 # GraphTest
- Testing graphing functions with cubes and learning compute shaders.
+ Graphing Functions with cubes.
+Optimized with Compute Shaders.
+Additionally generating a fractal.
+Optimized with Unity's Job System and the Burst Package.
- After a tutorial by CatLikeCoding (catlikecoding.com)
+ Following the "Basics" tutorial by CatLikeCoding (catlikecoding.com)